himanshu-nimonkar/Himanshu_Cozii_OA/README.md

 Form Handling: When the user clicks the "Submit" button, their data is captured and displayed on the confirmation page.
 Dynamic Changes: Some fields and questions appear based on the user's previous selections.

-Project Deployment
-Deploying on Vercel:
-You can easily deploy this application on Vercel, a platform built for Next.js applications.

-To deploy:
-Go to Vercel's Website and sign in.
-Click New Project and select your GitHub repository.
-Follow the prompts to deploy the project.
-For detailed instructions on deploying to Vercel, you can refer to Vercel's Documentation.

 Contact Information
 For any queries or suggestions, feel free to reach out at: